ChubbyLobsters/Web-Development-S2-2023/README.md

 Loading screen dose not load unless page is refreshed.
-Form is not responsive with image, but functions as intended. problems in the terminal stating incorrect usage of code.
+Form is not responsive with image, but functions as intended. problems in the terminal stating incorrect usage of code. file is locaded in /my-app rather than the main.

 **Planned/Future Features:**